EXPLAINER: Killer drones vie for supremacy over Ukraine

-They are precise, small in size, able to effectively penetrate air defenses when fired in groups and above all, they’re cheap.
+KYIV, Ukraine (AP) — They are precise, small in size, able to effectively penetrate air defenses when fired in groups and, above all, they’re cheap.

 In Russia’s invasion of Ukraine, killer drones have cemented their reputation as a potent, cost-effective weapon that can seek out and destroy targets while simultaneously spreading the kind of terror that can fray the resolve of soldiers and civilians alike.